Local Police and Injunctions

 Filing for protection is free.
 There is no fee to file a restraining order.

 A petition may be filed in the county where you currently reside, where the respondent resides or where the violence occurred.
-In Orange County, a restraining order may be filed through the following:
+In Orange County or Osceola County, a restraining order may be filed through the following:

 Orange County Courthouse